 - While you can set a default capacity for all team members, set individual capacities for anyone who works fewer or more hours than the rest of the team, so you have the most accurate picture.

 - Scroll back!
 Looking at this current week or last week is a great way to see what’s going on right now.
 But looking back even further helps you surface patterns.
-If you’re seeing a lot of red, your team is probably ready for some relief.
+If you’re seeing a lot of red, your team is probably ready for some relief in the form of fewer projects or new hires.
 And now, thanks to the Team section, you have the evidence you need to ask for it.

 Take your team from barely surviving to thriving